|WYSIWYG Welsh Terriers

 It is our experience that Welsh terriers learn best when positive training methods are used,

 lots of praise and encouragement is given, and reasonable limits are set for the dog and

 maintained by all members of the family.
-Bring the puppy back after eight weeks to earn your
+After eight weeks, bring the puppy back or

 HAVE FUN WITH YOUR WYSIWYG WELSH TERRIER!
 Let us know about any special